salanfe/eth-server/README.md

 1. eth-server sets up your staking server
 2. then eth-docker sets up your ethereum clients

 So far, this project works for me and I feel like sharing it.
-However, it's quite focused on my setup and what works for me.
-Therefore, my current motivation is to inspire others, but not necessary to extend it so that I can meet everyone's custom needs and setup.
+My current motivation is to inspire others, but not necessary to extend it so that I can meet everyone's custom needs and setup.

 Eth Docker is a real utility software.
 This project here is mainly hacked together.